WindoC/django-locallibrary-tutorial/README.md

-# Just forked for code storate and study
+# Just forked for code storage and study

 Please use the org. space https://github.com/mdn/django-locallibrary-tutorial if you don't know what I am doing.